unstableunicorn/cogo/README.md

 Use "cogo [command] --help" for more information about a command.
 ```

-Lets leave it there for now
+Lets leave it there for now, more to come later